Skip to content

 Answer: Running, namely the stadion.
 A single sprint of about 192 metres, one length of the ancient stadium.

-The stadion was the only event at the first ancient Olympics in 776 BCE.
-For the first 13 Olympiads, it was the only contest.
+The stadion was the only event at the first ancient Olympics in 776 BCE, and by tradition it stayed the only contest for the first 13 Olympiads.
 Wrestling, pentathlon, and boxing were added later.
-Most modern lists call running “the original Games event” but skip the detail that it was the only event.
+Most modern lists call running “the original Olympic event” but skip the detail that it was the only event.

 9. What city has hosted the Summer Olympics the most times?
 (Medium)